Let Habitat Tackle Your Home Repairs

 From painting and landscaping to roof repair, the Habitat Home Repair Program works with families based on income, need and a willingness to help with the work.

-Habitat volunteers, the same ones that work on our build sites, complete the required work.
-Habitat provides an affordable loan to cover the cost of materials, keeping costs manageable for tight budgets.
+Habitat’s professional staff works along with volunteers to complete the required work.
+Habitat provides an affordable loan to keep costs manageable for tight budgets.

 Visit us on Pinterest to see before and after photos of projects completed by the Home Repair team.